CPIT-499/AQMatic/README.md

 - **Smart Analytics**: Real-time monitoring with predictive capabilities
 - **Actionable Insights**: Data-driven recommendations for officials and citizens

-This initiative supports Vision 2030's environmental goals by enhancing public health, ensuring regulatory compliance, and promoting sustainability across the Kingdom. z
+This initiative supports Vision 2030's environmental goals by enhancing public health, ensuring regulatory compliance, and promoting sustainability across the Kingdom.

 ---